 Alpena: The assembly was very appreciative of follow-up visits by Isaiah (Ike) Frazier and Melvin Mendez.
 Both brethren took time to give help with the meetings at Alpena and Springdale, and continued assisting with the renovations at the new hall in Springdale.

 Phoenix: About 150 people attended the West Phoenix Hispanic Conference.
-David Alves, Sr., Marcus Cain, Dan Harvey, Shad Kember, and Abisai Vieyra helped in the ministry and gospel meetings.
+Marcus Cain, Shad Kember, and Abisai Vieyra helped in the ministry and gospel meetings.
 There was much joy as a man professed faith in Christ and a sister obeyed the Lord in baptism.

 Terryville: Robert Surgenor ministered the Word here for two weeks recently, and also for four nights at Newington.